dfoxfranke/libaes_siv/README.md

 [CMAC](https://en.wikipedia.org/wiki/One-key_MAC) implementations and
 follows a similar interface style.

+An AES_SIV implementation forked from libaes_siv has been [merged into the OpenSSL master branch](https://github.com/openssl/openssl/pull/3540).
+However, the two implementations are not API-compatible; see section "OpenSSL API Comparison" below.

 ## Overview of SIV mode

 Synthetic Initialization Vector (SIV) mode is a [block cipher mode of